chirpstack/chirpstack-gateway-bridge/docs/content/gateway/multitech.md

 After completing this steps, you have a Multitech Conduit running both the packet-forwarder and LoRa Gateway bridge.
-The packet-forwarder will forwards the UDP data to `localhost:1700` and the LoRa Gateway Bridge will forward this data as JSON over MQTT to a MQTT broker.
-See below:
+The packet-forwarder will forwards the UDP data to `localhost:1700` and the LoRa Gateway Bridge will forward this data over MQTT to a MQTT broker.

 There are two different Multitech Conduit firmware versions: mLinux and AEP.
 The AEP version comes with a web-interface and IBM Node-RED pre-installed.
 The mLinux version provides an open Linux development environment and is recommended when complete (firmware) control is preferred.

-If you don't know the firmware version, here are a couple of ways to tell them apart:

-1. When logging in via the serial port behind the Multitech logo cover, they display the type of box they are.
-2. The AEP model ships with the default login/password as admin/admin.
-The mLinux version uses root/root.

 Please refer to [http://www.multitech.net/developer/products/multiconnect-conduit-platform/](http://www.multitech.net/developer/products/multiconnect-conduit-platform/) for more documentation on on the Multitech Conduit.